dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

 ###The synchronous sample extension

-Because the asynchronous extension works like a synchronous extension with some added functions, we’ll show the synchronous extension first.
-First we’ll show the Dart part of the extension and the sequence of function calls that happen when the extension is loaded.
+Because the asynchronous extension works like a synchronous extension with some added functions, we'll show the synchronous extension first.
+First we'll show the Dart part of the extension and the sequence of function calls that happen when the extension is loaded.
 Then we explain how to use the Dart Embedding API, show the native code, and show what happens when the extension is called.

 Here is the Dart part of the synchronous extension, called <b>sample_synchronous_extension.dart</b>:

-{% pretty_code c 0 %}
+{% highlight dart %}
 #library("sample_synchronous_extension");

 #import("dart-ext:sample_extension");